eclipse-theia/theia-website/src/docs/user_ai.md

 ### OpenAI Compatible Models (e.g. via VLLM)

 As an alternative to using an official OpenAI account, Theia IDE also supports arbitrary models compatible with the OpenAI API (e.g., hosted via [VLLM](https://docs.vllm.ai/en/latest/)).
 This enables you to connect to self-hosted models with ease.
-To add a custom model, click on the link in the settings section and add your configuration like this:
+To add a custom model, click on the link in the settings section and add your configuration like the following and check the [Readme](https://github.com/eclipse-theia/theia/tree/master/packages/ai-openai#custom-models) for all configuration options:

 ```json
 {